Democrats Breathe Sigh Of Relief After Tuesday's Primaries

 Halfway through the primary calendar, Democrats appear to be holding up where they need to — in the suburbs.

 Like in California, the seats Democrats hope to pick off in New Jersey are full of affluent, suburban voters.
-There are four districts in particular that they were targeting, and in all of them Democrats advanced candidates national Democrats see as the strongest candidates.
+There are four districts in particular that they were targeting, and in all of them Democrats advanced candidates whom national Democrats see as the strongest candidates.

 What's more, Democrats turned out at higher levels than Republicans in every single contest in the state where there was a competitive primary.

 Trump won three of the four big seats Democrats are targeting in New Jersey, so the party was wary of advancing candidates who might not be able to have some crossover appeal.
-But so far, with the exception of Nebraska's second congressional district, Democrats are putting forward candidates who match the districts they're running in.
+But so far, with the exception of Nebraska's 2nd Congressional District, Democrats are putting forward candidates who match the districts they're running in.

 (A race to watch this fall, however, could be Democrat Bob Menendez's Senate seat.
 He underperformed in his Democratic primary, finishing with just 62 percent of the vote.
 And he's facing a well-funded Republican this fall, former Celgene CEO Bob Hugin, who coasted in the GOP primary.
-Hugin has already spent $7.5 million of his own money and running blistering TV ads against Menendez, questioning his moral fitness for office.)
+Hugin has already spent $7.5 million of his own money and has run blistering TV ads against Menendez, questioning his moral fitness for office.)

 3. Republicans could benefit from the country's changing regional politics